-The experimental material for present investigation comprised of 40 genotypes of Sunflower (Helianthus annuus L.) obtained from Directorate of Oilseed Research, Rajendranagar, Hyderabad, were grown in a randomized block design during the summer season 2011, at Research Farm of Department of Genetics and Plant Breeding, N. M. College of Agriculture, Navsari Agricultural University, Navsari.
+The experimental material for present investigation comprised of Forty genotypes of Single headed type Sunflower (Helianthus annuus L.) obtained from Directorate of Oilseed Research, Rajendranagar, Hyderabad.
+The material were grown in a randomized block design with three replications during the summer season 2011, at Research Farm of Department of Genetics and Plant Breeding, N. M. College of Agriculture, Navsari Agricultural University, Navsari.
 Five plants were randomly selected in each entry in each replication for recording observation on growth, yield and phonological characters.
 The seeds were sown at 60×30cm spacing.
-Genotypic correlation were computed as per Weber and Murthy (1952).
+Genotypic correlation was computed as per method suggested by Weber and Murthy (1952).
 Path coefficient analysis was carried out as suggested by Wright (1921) and illustrated by Dewey and Lu (1959).
-The character which exhibited significant correlation with seed yield were considered for path analysis.
+The characters which exhibited significant correlation with seed yield were considered for path analysis.